You can search for courses, events, people, and anything else.

-Developed in consultation with NGOs, this course gives you the skills and experience you need to thrive at uni, and shape the future of humanitarian and development aid work.
+Developed in consultation with NGOs, this program gives you the skills and experience you need to thrive at uni, and shape the future of humanitarian and development aid work.

 Build a better society

 Build theoretical knowledge and practical experience in disaster management, humanitarian response and development assistance.
 Gain access to state-of-the art simulation facilities.
 Learn how to change the world, one problem at a time.

 When you successfully complete the 12-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Humanitarian and Development Studies at Western Sydney University.

 To apply, all you need is a Lowest Selection Rank (LSR) of 45+ and the determination to work hard.
 Once you’re here, our mission is to make sure you have the supportive learning environment and flexibility you need to transform your life.
 That includes smaller class sizes with greater access to one-on-one teaching and support.

 At The College, we’re dedicated to your success.
 We know that if you’re given a supportive learning environment with a dedicated team of educators, anything is possible.
 Our wide range of pathway options include University Foundation Studies, Extended Diplomas and Integrated Diploma/Bachelor programs.
 Your success starts here.